shwilliam/vue-responsive-text/README.md

 |transition|number |false   |0      |Transition duration in ms|

 ## Inspiration
-This component was inspired by by @foisonocean's ['react-dynamic-font'](https://www.npmjs.com/package/react-dynamic-font).
+This component was inspired by @foisonocean's ['react-dynamic-font'](https://www.npmjs.com/package/react-dynamic-font).

 ## Contributing
 This project is open to and encourages contributions!
 Feel free to discuss any bug fixes/features in the [issues](https://github.com/shwilliam/vue-responsive-text/issues).
 If you wish to work on this project: